rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Israeli embassy 'devastated' after two staff shot dead
+## Suspect in shooting of Israeli aides charged with murder

 date: 2025-05-22, from: RTÉ News

-The Israeli embassy in Washington has said it is "heartbroken and devastated" after two staff members were killed in a shooting in the US capital last night.
+The lone suspect in the fatal shooting of a pair of Israel embassy workers outside a Jewish museum in Washington has been charged with two counts of first degree murder, according to a court filing from the US Justice Department.

 <br>